Shima Shima Tora no Shimajirō: Awards

-Mascot popularity
+Popularityy

-The anime also made Shimajirō one of the most iconic anime characters in Japan for preschoolers, rivaling Anpanman in terms of ratings.
+Shimajirō became one of the most iconic anime characters in Japan for preschoolers, rivaling Anpanman in terms of ratings.
 On his initial release, he widely appeared in various Kodomo Challenge products and products from other companies and sponsors.
 Also, Takara Tomy and Benesse created a limited edition Tomica "Shimajiro Car" that is limitedly distributed to Kodomo Challenge members all over Japan.
 Japanese car company Toyota created a life-sized replica of the Tomica model, titled the "426GT Shimajirō Car " which is a Customized Toyota Estima Hybrid.
 In 2013, a new version of the car is released by called "426EV Shimajirō Car II", based on the Tesla Model S. Tomica released a model version of the car under the name "Dream Car Tomica Shimajiro II" in February 2014 for Kodomo Challenge members and a retail release in March 2014.

 Japan Airlines had special "Shimajirō JET" liveries featuring Shimajirō characters on a mainline Boeing 737-800 registered JA330J from March 2019 to February 2020, as well as an Embraer 190 operated by subsidiary J-Air and registered JA254J, from September 2018 to September 2019.

 Overseas popularity

 Shima Shima Tora no Shimajirō is officially released in various TV stations in Japan, Taiwan, South Korea, Indonesia, and Saudi Arabia.
-The Mandarin dub version is called Qiaohu (巧虎 (qiǎo hǔ)) and is known for having "...thoughtful and scrupulous tutoring methods, as well as elaborate educational materials."
+The Mandarin dub version is called Qiaohu (巧虎 (qiǎo hǔ)) and is known for having "... thoughtful and scrupulous tutoring methods, as well as elaborate educational materials."
 The show contains cartoons as well as acted out portions that feature the signature tiger mascot as well as a rabbit and a few actors.